 where: dry is the dry unit weight (i.e., weight of the oven-dried soil or material) and is the moisture content of the soil (%).

 For design purposes, values of ps are usually determined from long-duration laboratory saturation tests in controlled conditions.
-For materials such a lightweight cellular concrete (LCC), the material does not obtain complete saturation due to isolated void/air pockets remaining with the LCC fabric that resists saturation because such are not hydraulically connected to the fluid in the fabric of the specimen.
+For materials such a permeable lightweight cellular concrete (P-LCC), the material does not obtain complete saturation due to isolated void/air pockets remaining with the P-LCC fabric that resists saturation because such are not hydraulically connected to the fluid in the fabric of the specimen.

 A material specimen with a ps less than 62.4 lb/ft3 will have a net upward buoyant force per unit volume, Fb, that can be estimated for 1D conditions using: